 Fuenteseca Reserva Tequila presents the mastery of tequila barrel aging, using assorted wood types, storage facility altitudes and climates, and nuanced tequila spirits.

-Fuenteseca Extra Añejo 7 Year: The AAD bottling was distilled in late 2005 and laid into barrel in February, 2006.
-100% of the tequila was distilled in copper and stainless steel alembic pot stills.
-80% of the run was stored in American white oak previously used to age California red wine, and the remaining 20% barreled in used dark French Oak.
-The casks were then stored for 7 years, at 3,800” elevation, in the town of Tequila, Jalisco in a cool-climate subterranean storeroom.
-Master distiller Enrique Fonseca has determined that 42% ABV is the optimal proof for this soft-spice 7 year bottling.
+Fuenteseca Extra Añejo 7 Year (2010): Enrique Fonseca distilled this expression in early Spring of 2010, with three-quarters of the bottling made in a double-copper column still with removed plates to achieve a lower distillation proof and the remaining quarter made in an alembic pot still.
+Half of the run was then stored in American white oak previously used to age California red wine, and the remaining half barreled in used dark French Oak.
+The casks were then stored for 7 years at 3,800′ elevation in a cool-climate subterranean barrel room.

 Fuenteseca Extra Añejo 9 Year: Distilled in November 2003, with 80% from copper double-column still and 20% distilled from alembic copper pot still.
 After marrying, 85% of the run was laid in American white oak previously used to age California red wine, and the remaining 15% barreled in used dark French Oak.
 The casks were then aged for 9 years, at 3,800” elevation, in the town of Tequila, Jalisco in a cool-climate subterranean storeroom.